 NOAA’s Precision Marine Navigation (PMN) program aims to seamlessly integrate high-resolution bathymetry and high accuracy positioning and shoreline data with the forecast data of water levels, currents, waves, and weather forecasts.
 This information can be easily accessed and integrated into maritime electronic charting systems and other decision support tools so mariners can plan their transits and make decisions while at sea and coming to and from port.
 A key component of this program is providing vessel pilots with detailed depth information to ensure safety of vessel transits and that critical under keel clearance safety margins are maintained.
-The electronic navigational chart (NOAA® ENC), although accurate, typically does not provide the detail that pilots prefer.
-The ENC has a few standard contours and widely spaced soundings.
+Electronic navigational charts, although accurate, typically do not provide the detail that pilots prefer.

 Continue reading “Vessel pilots transition to new chart format”NOAA releases 2023 hydrographic survey season plans